wangeugene/Java/AWS/background.md

 #EC2 vs Beanstalk
-EC2 you have to configure hardware parameters and dependencies for your web app Elastic Beanstalk can automatically implement the dependencies based on your web app, e.g. your web app is .Net based
+EC2 you have to configure hardware parameters and dependencies for your web app Elastic Beanstalk can automatically implement the dependencies based on your web app, e.g., your web app is .Net based

 #Storages
 S3: Simple Storage
 EFS: Elastic FileSystem
 Glacier: for archival purpose, cheapest.
 Storage Gateway: local storage sync with cloud storage
+CloudFront: Get stuff closer to your users
+Elastic Block Store(EBS): Block level rapid access than object level access like S3 Storage Gateway: appliances(software or hardware) on your local network that acts like VPN to your remote storage

 #Databases
 RDS: Traditional relational database